MaxAcheson/module_14_challenge/README.md

 Conclusion: The 3 month training window appears to offer the least volatile returns.

+The following 3 figures display strategy vs. actual trading returns using 3 unique sets of short and long SMA values.

 ![Image 4](https://github.com/MaxAcheson/module_14_challenge/blob/main/Images/image_4.png)

 ![Image 5](https://github.com/MaxAcheson/module_14_challenge/blob/main/Images/image_3.png)

 ![Image 6](https://github.com/MaxAcheson/module_14_challenge/blob/main/Images/image_9.png)

+The data from the 3 figures above suggests that a short window of 7 days with a 150 day long window presents the most consistent, least volatile returns.
+As a result, I recommend using a short/long window of 7/150.

 ![Image 7](https://github.com/MaxAcheson/module_14_challenge/blob/main/Images/image_2.png)

+This final figure shows that the LRM strategy has a strong dip in returns during 2020.
+My recommendation is to stick with the SVM strategy in order to expect the most conistent returns for the future.

 ## Contributors